 FFS: S2-2204467 put new comments “geographically close vehicles tend to have similar data sets from in-vehicle cameras or sensors” & “5GC needs to ensure that the distance between each candidate UE provided to the FL server is adequately apart”.

-Training data sources restriction (different data sources, e.g., different MNOs)
+Training data sources restriction (different data sources, e.g., different company cars)

-For instance, users subscribe to the same MNO may have the same behavior.
-Another example is in autonomous driving where different cars belonging to the same company, even the same company but different classes or types, will have different performance dataset .
+An example is in autonomous driving where different cars belonging to the same company, even the same company but different classes or types, will have different performance dataset .
 That is even two BMW 5 cars with sufficient distance has less preference than one Porsche and one Toyota next to each other.